 Mosquito bites aren’t dangerous per se.
 They don’t carry venom, just a mild anesthetic to prevent you from squishing them while they chow down.
 But they do carry diseases.
 And that’s where the danger lies.
-That’s why it’s a good idea to take precautions to keep mosquitoes out of your home.
+That’s why it’s a good idea to limit the number of mosquitoes in your yard or home through mosquito treatments.

 Mosquito bites are characterized by soft, insanely itchy lumps that quickly harden.
 During the course of the next several days the lumps will grow, often becoming quite large.
 You’ll usually have more than one bite at a time.

 If the bites are accompanied by other symptoms of sickness – fever, nausea, headache, fatigue – you should see a doctor to rule out any form of contagion.
 It’s also a good idea to see advice if any of the bite sites looks like it might be becoming infected.
 Otherwise, use calming lotions, such as calamine, and ice packs on the affected areas.

 If you Live in NC, you’ll know what a red fire ant looks like.
 Invaders from Brazil, they grow up to 1/3 of an inch long and are reddish brown in color.
 And when they bite, it really, really hurts.